nikgregory/shiny-octo-eureka/adaptivetheme/README.txt

   Again, theres nothing more to do other than installing these module and start using them, AT provides native support out of the box.

-  The core adaptivetheme is not meant to be used, instead copy and paste the included subtheme and follow the INSTALL instructions in the adaptivetheme_subtheme folder.

-  If you need to override a template from the core theme, copy and paste it into your subtheme so you never hack the core theme.

-  Closely review your subthemes .info file, many of the themes features are controlled via the info file.